 Taking advantage of tax credits can be a full-time job.
 CLA works with employers to identify eligible employees, collect supporting information, submit the required tax forms, and compute the dollar amount of the credit.

-We integrate technological solutions into your hiring process to minimize the time spent collecting the data.
-Our innovative, automated process will help you maximize your efficiencies.
+We integrate technology into your hiring process to minimize the time spent collecting the data.
+Our innovative, automated process will help you enhance your efficiencies.

 InsightsSee All Insights